 You should call your healthcare provider if you experience:

-If you’re feeling overwhelmed by stressful events and experiencing suicidal thoughts, call the National Suicide Prevention Lifeline at 1.800.273.8255.
+If you’re feeling overwhelmed by stressful events and experiencing suicidal thoughts, call the Suicide and Crisis Lifeline at 988.
 This national network of local crisis centers provides 24/7 free and confidential emotional support to people in suicidal crisis or emotional distress.

 A note from Cleveland Clinic